uvalib/guides/testing/README.md

-After using the Yeoman process to create a new web component `yo polymer:seed <component-name>`, the component's README file will provide information on installation of this tool and how to execute it.
+After using the Yeoman process to create a new web component `yo polymer:seed <component-name>`, the component's README file will provide information on installation of this tool and how to run it.

 Configuration settings for WCT are stored in a wct.conf.json file.
 To run WCT on your development box and exclude SauceLabs testing, you need to add
 `      "disabled": true,`